aashishbiradar/async-tasks-with-celery-and-rabbitmq/readme.md

 # Asynchronous Processing with RabbitMQ and Celery

 When building web applications, you will inevitably find certain actions that are taking too long and as a result must be pulled out of the http response cycle.
-These actions can be performed asynchronously with celery.
+These actions can be performed asynchronously with rabbitmq and celery.

 ## RabbitMQ Setup and Configuration